plastic-plant/florence-2/README.md

 ## A. Vision tasks with Florence-2

-Runs prompts for tasks Florence-2 model is capable of, requires CUDA Toolkit.
+Runs prompts for tasks Florence-2 model is capable of.
+Requires Git-LFS and CUDA Toolkit.

+<details><summary>See step-by-step instructions</summary>

-1. Install CUDA Toolkit even if you don't use an NVIDIA GPU.
+1. Install CUDA Toolkit (even if you don't use an NVIDIA GPU).
 ```
    https://developer.nvidia.com/cuda-downloads (2.9 GB)
 ```